FAQs: For Test of Academic Proficiency (TAP) Examinees

 What is the Test of Academic Proficiency?
 What happened to the Illinois Basic Skills test?

-The Test of Academic Proficiency is the new Illinois test of basic skills.
+The Test of Academic Proficiency (TAP) is the Illinois test of basic skills.
 It is administered exclusively as a computer-based test and is not offered at paper-based test administrations.

 The test consists of the following subtests:

 - Reading Comprehension (401)

 - Writing (404)

 The ILTS Basic Skills test was replaced by the ILTS TAP in 2012.